 It’s Te Wiki o Te Reo Māori – Māori Language Week!

-The Māori Language Commission says Maori Language Week has been celebrated every year from 1975.
+The Māori Language Commission says Maori Language Week has been celebrated every year since 1975.
 Māori Language Day is September 14 and commemorates the presentation of the 1972 Māori language petition to parliament.

 There are plenty of online resources to help you celebrate the week.
 We made a list of some favourites here: